MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-components-configuration.md

 ## Settings management for Loop functionality in Teams

 You'll need the latest version of SharePoint PowerShell module to enable or disable Loop experiences in Teams.
 Loop components default to **ON** for all organizations.
-Because Loop components are designed for collaboration, the components are always shared as editable by others, even if your organization has been set to **view-only** as the default value for other file types.
+Because Loop components are designed for collaboration, the components are always shared as editable by others, even if your organization is set to create shareable links that have **view-only** permissions as te default value for other file types.
 For more information, see the **Learn more** link next to the setting.

 |Experience  |SharePoint organization properties  |Notes  |
 |---------|---------|---------|